Cosmo-Tech/Babylon-End-User-Doc/docs/partials/Configuration/FirstCommands.md

-You can start by looking around some of the first commands you could run in Babylon
+You can start by taking a look at some of the first commands you could run in Babylon

 === "Simple commands"
     ```bash